sitalbi/PBR-Renderer/README.md

 - After the build completes, the executable will be available in the build output directory.

 ## TODO:
+- Refactor to have clear separation between renderer and app logic
 - Deferred rendering

 ## Credits: